 - Coursework or experience that spans the necessary content domains

 - Passing an approved content examination*

-* The social studies certification details are in flux at the moment.
-Students may need to complete the Praxis II: Subject Assessments/Specialty Area Tests through the Educational Testing Service (ETS)—Social Studies Content Knowledge Exam # 5081 with a passing score of 153 or above.
+*Admitted students may need to complete the Praxis II: Subject Assessments/Specialty Area Tests through the Educational Testing Service (ETS)—Social Studies Content Knowledge Exam # 5081 with a passing score of 153 or above.
 If this exam is required it may be taken after you have been admitted into the program, but prior to the endorsement of your certification.
-More information will be available in January, 2019.

 Applicants need to have (or have completed by June) a Bachelor of Science or Bachelor of Arts with a major in one or more of the following areas: